tianocore/edk2-pytool-extensions/docs/contributor/developing.md

 ## Testing

-1. Run a Basic Syntax/Lint Check (using flake8) and resolve any issues
+1. Run a Basic Syntax/Lint Check (using ruff) and resolve any issues

     ``` cmd
-    flake8 .
+    ruff check .
     ```

     INFO: Newer editors are very helpful in resolving source formatting errors (whitespace, indentation, etc).
-In VSCode open the py file and use ++alt+shift+f++ to auto format.
+In VSCode, as long as you have installed the suggested extensions, files should be auto-formatted on save.
+Otherwise, one can run `ruff check --fix .`.

 2. Run a Basic Python docstring Check (using pydocstring) and resolve any issues